Battlestations: Second Edition Review

 None of the people I introduced Battlestations: Second Edition to had any experience with role-playing games, but they all got into this one.
 We’ve played through a bunch of missions and now they all want me to create one of my own (not sure if I have the skills).
 It was an easy game to get into, there’s plenty of variety to the missions, and it’s just amazing how much you can do on these ships!

 If you like role-playing games and the space theme, this is a no-brainer.
-Even if you’ve never played an RPG, I recommend checking this one out if the theme interests you.
+Even if you’ve never played a role-playing game, I recommend checking this one out if the theme interests you.

 I don’t think the Advanced Rulebook is 100% necessary to enjoy what’s in the box, but it really does take the game to another level.
 It has a full explanation for absolutely everything you can do with this system, and there are a ton of new missions to go on.
 If you do enjoy the game, definitely check out the book.